vycke/crinkles.dev/content/data-fetching-swr-svelte.md

 ```

 :::
-I am using the [fsm >v0.11.0](https://github.com/crinklesio/fsm) package definitions for the state machine.
+I am using the [cogwheel >v1.0.0](https://github.com/crinklesio/cogwheel) package definitions for the state machine.
 Similar configurations can be created for XState or other libraries.
 :::

 ## Enhancing the global cache